wearerequired/slack-messaging-action/README.md

 # Slack Messaging Action

-A GitHub Action for sending (and updating) messages of any format from GitHub Actions to Slack.
+A GitHub Action for sending (and updating) messages of any layout and formatting from GitHub Actions to Slack.
 Inspired by [Slack Notify Build](https://github.com/marketplace/actions/slack-notify-build).

 A [Slack bot token](https://api.slack.com/docs/token-types) is required to use this action, and the associated app must be granted permission to post in the channel, private group or DM you specify.